Fundamentals of Place of Supply for Exports of Goods and Services

 The Con of Export Taxation:

 The disadvantage seen with the taxation of export goods and services includes a negative impact on the productivity and volume of exports.
-However, there have been different statistics with the time seen and recorded.
+However, different statistics have appeared over time and have been recorded.

 Zero-rated supply and GST implications